nystudio107/generator-craftinstall/README.md

 1. Download & unzip the file and place the `generator-nystudio107` directory onto your dev machine
 2.  -OR- do a `git clone https://github.com/khalwat/generator-nystudio107.git` directly onto your dev machine.
 You can then update it with `git pull`
-3.  -OR- do an `npm install generator-nystudio107` to install it via npm
-4. On the command line, from the root of the generator-nystudio107 project (in the `generator-nystudio107/` folder), type: `npm link` to install the project dependencies and symlink a global module.
+3. On the command line, from the root of the generator-nystudio107 project (in the `generator-nystudio107/` folder), type: `npm link` to install the project dependencies and symlink a global module.
 On some setups, you may have to do `sudo npm link --no-bin-links`
+4.  -OR- do an `npm -g install generator-nystudio107` to install it via npm (and thus skip the `npm link` step)
+5. The generator folder should be named `generator-nystudio107`.
+GitHub recently started appending `-master` (the branch name) to the name of the folder for zip file downloads.

 ## Usage